 - 1. Completion of a baccalaureate degree in nursing from a NLNAC or CCNE accredited program which includes courses in statistics and health assessment. - 2.
 An undergraduate cumulative GPA of 2.5 or above, with a 3.0 GPA in upper-division nursing courses. - 3.
 Three professional references. - 4.
-A license to practice nursing in the State of Texas or one of the compact states recognized by the State of Texas - 5.
-One year of relevant professional nursing practice is preferred in both the CNL and the CNS programs.
+A license to practice nursing in the State of Texas or one of the compact states recognized by the State of Texas. - 5.
+One year of relevant professional nursing practice is preferred, but not required